Skip to Main Content

 This Employment Ontario project is funded in part by the Government of Canada and the Government of Ontario.

-Download the SDF-TS ‘Need to Know’ tips and tricks guide
+Download the SDF-TS ERF ‘Need to Know’ tips and tricks guide

 Download

-These grants and subsidies are available to cover the cost of hiring and in-house training for the following hospitality operations:
+The Training Subsidy is available to cover the cost of hiring and in-house training for the following foodservice operations:

 • Front of house (point of sale employees, wait staff, hostess/host, bartenders, supervisors, management)